kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

   → trx_undo_report_row_operation(..., TRX_UNDO_MODIFY_OP, ...)
 ```

 The returned **roll pointer** is stored in `DB_ROLL_PTR` on the clustered record.
-Concurrent consistent reads reconstruct older versions by walking that chain (see the InnoDB MVCC article).
-Writers still need locks: MVCC does not make UPDATE/INSERT lock-free.
+Concurrent consistent reads reconstruct older versions by following that chain (see the InnoDB MVCC article).
+Writers still require locks: MVCC does not eliminate locking for UPDATE or INSERT.

-## 6.3 Statement vs session commit
+## 6.3 Statement versus session commit

 After a successful statement: